tpokorra/xwiki-macro-DisplayInFrame/README.md

 ## Purpose

 This macro is very similar to the "Display Macro".
-The code has been copied and extended, to have a span with class "DisplayInFrame", and with an onclick event to open the displayed page.
+The code has been copied and extended, to have a div with class "DisplayInFrame", and with an onclick event to open the displayed page.

 ## Display Macro